Safety in South Africa

 - American Express: +27 800 160 992

-Additionally, keeping copies of your travel documents—both physical and digital (e.g., stored in cloud storage)—can expedite the replacement process if originals are lost.
-Store these copies in your hotel safe or on a secure app.
+Additionally, keeping copies of your travel documents—both physical and digital (e.g., stored in cloud storage)—can expedite the replacement process if anything goes missing.

-Tip: Keep a small emergency fund in cash and note the location of the nearest hospital and police station when you arrive in a new city.
+Tip: Keep a small emergency fund in cash and note the location of the nearest hospital and police station when you arrive at a new destination.

 By gathering reliable information, setting up key safety apps, and staying prepared with emergency contacts, you’ll be well-equipped to navigate any unforeseen challenges.
 This proactive approach allows you to explore South Africa with peace of mind, knowing you’re ready to handle any situation that might arise.